-We are pretty sure you won’t find another such selectively refined collection of overthinking quotes on the internet.
-Each of these were meticulously hand-picked after deep study.
+We are pretty sure you won’t find another such hand-picked collection of quotes on overthinking on the internet.
+Each selected after studying loads of expert-speak on overthinking.

-This was a tough task — wading and reading through hundreds of posts on overthinking to bring you the 50 most useful and thoughtful quotes on overthinking.
-A search query of “overthinking” outputs a total of 2,43,00,000 pages on Google.
-So believe us, we had to sift through a lot of chaff (we dived around 23 levels deep) to find the valid and scientific ones.
+This was a tough task — a search query of “overthinking” outputs a total of 2,43,00,000 pages on Google.
+Believe us, we sifted through a lot of chaff to find the best ones.

-And then the time it took to arrange them in a simplified, streamlined way, don’t even ask us!
+And then the time it took to arrange them in a streamlined way, and pick out some to created picture-quotes, don’t even ask us.
+We did a sizable amount of overthink ourselves there.

+Excessive thinking dents your confidence, cuts your decision-making power, and steals your problem-solving ability.
 These quotes will give you a fair idea about what overthinking is, how we become victim to it, and how we could get over it.
-Of course, to get an in-depth peek, you have to check out this post of ours: What’s Overthinking?

 The research is pretty clear — overthinking is bad for you and it does nothing to prevent or solve problems. – Amy Morin